BlinkDL/RWKV-LM/README.md

 # Token-shift (time-shift mixing)

-The token-shift means explicitly using both (half channel of this token) & (half channel of prev token) to generate all vectors.
+The token-shift explicitly uses (half the channels of this token) & (half the channels of prev token) to generate all vectors (QKV, RWKV, ...).

 ```
 self.time_shift = nn.ZeroPad2d((0,0,1,-1))